yunemaximo-png/yunemaximo-png/README.md

 ## Things you have to know about me
   I’m currently learning systems development in Senai Ipiranga. <br>
-  I’m cuurrently attending high school in Sesi Ipiranga. <br>
+  I’m currently attending high school in Sesi Ipiranga. <br>
   I love read, program(even if it is hard for me) and indie games. <br>
   My favorite writer is Fyodor Dostoevsky. <br>
   My favorite book genres are russian literature, goth, utopia and chinese romance. <br>